-The health and medical services to be delivered by the Contractor as described in Section D, Program Requirements.
+The health and medical services to be delivered by the Contractor as described in Section D, Program Requirements, or the Scope of Work Section.

 CREDENTIALING The process of obtaining, verifying and evaluating information regarding applicable licensure, accreditation, certification, educational and practice requirements to determine whether a provider has the required credentials to deliver specific covered services to members.